Faith's Special Heart and Esophagus Story

 The NICU Stay...

 Our NICU stay was 3 months while we waited for Faith to be ready for the esophagus attachment surgery.
 The suction tube in her mouth served two purposes; keep her from aspirating on saliva and the other was to try and stretch the pouch in length.
 Faith had to have a gastronomy tube (g-tube) surgically put in her stomach so she could be fed.
 Our daughter was forced to have high volumes of formula fed via the g-tube with the hopes of stretching her stomach in preparation for surgery; The day of the surgery was not what we had pictured would happen.
 Faith had already gone through her 1st heart surgery by this time, so I thought the connecting of her esophagus would not be too bad, but boy was I ever wrong.
-I was completely unaware how deeply this surgery was going to change me, yet I was so naive at this point still and was not prepared for what happened.
-On the 8th hour of the 10-hour surgery her heart stopped and was saved by her amazing surgeon.
+I was completely unaware how deeply this surgery was going to change and effect me, yet I was so naive at this point still and was not prepared for what happened.
+On the 8th hour of the 10-hour surgery she coded and her heart stopped.
+Thankfully she was saved by her amazing surgeon and our amazing creator.
 Words can never express how this event fed into my deepest fears that were already causing me severe panic attacks.
 After I spent a great deal of time grieving, I was able to fully embrace my baby girl.
 My love grew stronger by the day and I learned to accept that she may not be long for this world and to cherish every moment.

 The Attachment Surgery...

 The hardest part of our journey and the one we were least prepared for!
 Faith was to be kept in a coma like state for a minimum of 7 days.
 This was to allow her esophagus to heal and not tear open.
 When I was first told this information pre-surgery, I thought it sounded relatively simple and almost peaceful, like she would not feel the hardest part of her recovery.